Sublime Symmetry Symposium: Celebrating William De Morgan and synergies between mathematics and art.

 Sublime Symmetry is the De Morgan Foundation’s major 2016-17 exhibition which is currently touring the UK.
 Through innovative research, it presents William De Morgan, one of the most notable and innovative ceramic designers of the Victorian period, as a designer with an incredible mathematical sensitivity.

-Held at the beautiful De Morgan House in Russell Square, named after William's mathematician father, Augustus De Morgan, this symposium supports the exhibition by bringing together academics and speakers from mathematic, arts and education backgrounds who will present the research they have undertaken into William De Morgan’s use of mathematics.
+Held at the beautiful De Morgan House in Russell Square, named after William's mathematician father, Augustus De Morgan, this symposium supports the exhibition by bringing together academics and speakers from mathematical, arts and education backgrounds who will present the research they have undertaken into William De Morgan’s use of mathematics, on the centenary of his death.

 Refreshments and lunch will be provided.
 There will be time for questions to the speakers and an opportunity for networking and drinks in our evening reception.